insights

 Read Time: 6 Minutes

 Many patients with cardiometabolic syndrome or diabetes are at increased risk for related health concerns, including vision impairment, renal dysfunction, podiatric concerns, and dental disease.
-Current care guidelines for these patients often highlight glycemic control, but research indicates that this metric may not be delivering the health outcomes patients want.
 Going beyond a singular focus on glycemic control may be necessary to help patients achieve the health outcomes they find most meaningful.

 A functional medicine approach can help control glycemic indices, and it may also help reduce many related health issues.
-In particular, using dietary change as a first-line treatment has shown success in reversing diabetes.
-In Kristine Burke, MD’s, practice , not only did 75% of program participants enjoy normalization of their A1c and blood sugar numbers, many were also able to taper off and eventually stop their diabetes medication(s).
+In Kristine Burke, MD’s, functional medicine practice, not only did 75% of program participants enjoy normalization of their A1c and blood sugar numbers, but many patients were also able to taper off and eventually stop their diabetes medication(s).
 Watch her describe the diabetes reversal program:

 Kristine Burke, MD, IFMCP, is board certified in family medicine and sports medicine.
 She is the medical director for Help Your Diabetes – Sacramento and has practiced family medicine since 1997.